 The Board of Directors has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-The following table provides membership and meeting information for fiscal year 2020 for each of the committees of the Board of Directors:
+The following table provides membership and meeting information for fiscal year 2021 for each of the committees of the Board of Directors:

-Audit Compensation Nominating and Corporate Governance
+Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Name Committee Committee Committee
+Helen Collins, M.D.
+(1)

-Faheem Hasnain ^I Х $X^{(1)}$ -
+Faheem Hasnain ^I X X

-Robert E. Hoffman X X (2) Х
+Robert E. Hoffman (2) X X

-Thomas Malley Х X
+Thomas Malley X X

-Diane Parks X (3) X (3)
+Diane Parks X X

+Carol Schafer(3) X

-Steven H. Stein, M.D. Х Х
+Steven H. Stein, M.D.
+X X

-Mary T. Szela $X^{(4)}$ X (4)
+Mary T. Szela X X

-Total meetings in 2020 4 6 4
+Total meetings in 2021 4 5 4

-- I Lead Independent Director (as of March 2020) - Committee Chairperson - Financial Expert - (1) Mr. Hasnain served as chair of the Compensation Committee until June 2020 and remains on the Compensation Committee as a member. - (2) Mr. Hoffman was a member of the Compensation Committee until June 2020. - (3) Ms. Parks became a member of the Compensation Committee and the Nominating and Corporate Governance Committee in June 2020. - (4) Ms. Szela became a member of the Audit Committee and began serving as Chair of the Compensation Committee in June 2020.
+- I Lead Independent Director - Committee Chairperson - Financial Expert - (1) Dr. Collins became a member of the Board of Directors in July 2021. - (2) Mr. Hoffman was the Chair of the Audit Committee and a member of the Nominating and Corporate Governance Committee until his resignation on August 3, 2021. - (3) Ms. Schafer became a member of the Board of Directors and the Audit Committee in June 2021 and became the Chair of the Audit Committee on August 3, 2021.